 About the Editor

 Rev. Dr. Uhlir's first language was Czech, not English.
-Although he spoke clearly and was understood by students and those he counselled, some wording in the publication "The New Life", and other writings of his included here, has been slightly edited for clarification of his meaning.
+Although he spoke clearly and was understood by students and those he counselled, some wording in the publication "The New Life" (and other writings of his included here) has been slightly edited for clarification of his intended meaning.

 The editor of Frank Uhlir's newsletters and articles, Douglas Gander, was a student of Rev.Dr.
-Uhlir, born in Ottawa, Canada in 1955.
-Growing up in a United Church family but later alienated from the church, he left home after high school and traveled extensively as a young man.
-At a spiritual low point, he found a Gideon's Bible in a hotel room and was visited and inspired by the holy Spirit to embrace God through Jesus Christ.
-Upon his return to Canada he became a student of Dr. Uhlir's, and found in him a beloved mentor.
-He currently lives in Westport, Ontario, with his wife Susan, where they operate The WORDsmith, a small printing, publishing and video rental shop.
+Uhlir.
+Growing up in a Protestant church family but later alienated by its wandering focus and direction, he left home after high school and traveled extensively, searching for "the Way, the Truth, and the Life".
+At a spiritual low point, he found a Gideon's Bible in a hotel room and was visited and inspired by God's Spirit to seek new life in Him, through Jesus Christ and ongoing renewal from above, by God's grace.
+Upon his return to Canada he became a student of Dr. Uhlir and found in him a beloved mentor.
+He currently lives in rural Ontario with his wife Susan, where they operate The WORDsmith -- "Where there's the Word, there's the Way" -- a small printing and publishing shop.
+They are now members of the Orthodox Church in America, attending Annunciation Cathedral in Ottawa, and they support St. Anthony Hermitage near Westport.

 Rev. Dr. Uhlir's first language was Czech, not English.
-Although he spoke clearly and was understood by students and those he counselled, some wording in the publication "The New Life", and other writings of his included here, has been slightly edited for clarification of his meaning.
+Although he spoke clearly and was understood by students and those he counselled, some wording in the publication "The New Life" (and other writings of his included here) has been slightly edited for clarification of his intended meaning.

 The editor of Frank Uhlir's newsletters and articles, Douglas Gander, was a student of Rev.Dr.
-Uhlir, born in Ottawa, Canada in 1955.
-Growing up in a United Church family but later alienated from the church, he left home after high school and traveled extensively as a young man.
-At a spiritual low point, he found a Gideon's Bible in a hotel room and was visited and inspired by the holy Spirit to embrace God through Jesus Christ.
-Upon his return to Canada he became a student of Dr. Uhlir's, and found in him a beloved mentor.
-He currently lives in Westport, Ontario, with his wife Susan, where they operate The WORDsmith, a small printing, publishing and video rental shop.
+Uhlir.
+Growing up in a Protestant church family but later alienated by its wandering focus and direction, he left home after high school and traveled extensively, searching for "the Way, the Truth, and the Life".
+At a spiritual low point, he found a Gideon's Bible in a hotel room and was visited and inspired by God's Spirit to seek new life in Him, through Jesus Christ and ongoing renewal from above, by God's grace.
+Upon his return to Canada he became a student of Dr. Uhlir and found in him a beloved mentor.
+He currently lives in rural Ontario with his wife Susan, where they operate The WORDsmith -- "Where there's the Word, there's the Way" -- a small printing and publishing shop.
+They are now members of the Orthodox Church in America, attending Annunciation Cathedral in Ottawa, and they support St. Anthony Hermitage near Westport.